AN EASY, STEP-BY-STEP OVERVIEW TO MAKE BLOG POSTS THAT GET READ

 Don't just go using whatever images you find on Google Images or Facebook.
 Those have copyright that could get you in a lot of trouble.

-Use a royalty free stock photo site like Pixabay and just pick images that aren't in the sponsored section for some free options!
+Use a royalty free stock photo site like Pikwizard and just pick images that aren't in the sponsored section for some free options!

 7. Publish your post